Department of Business, Accounting, and Economics

 BA 318 Personal Finance 3 Cr

 Designed to help the student plan the handling of finances in everyday business transactions.
 Topics included are budgeting, credit, savings, insurance, income tax, investment, and estate planning.
-Summer session only.
+Fall semester.

 BA 320 Market Research 3 Cr